MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 [OnNavigationToDownload](#onnavigationtodownload) | Raised when a navigation has ended in a download.
 [OnNewWindow](#onnewwindow) | Raised when a new window has been created.
 [OnPopupBlocked](#onpopupblocked) | Raised when a popup window was blocked.
-[OnPrepareToExitRegionFailed](#onpreparetoexitregionfailed) | Raised when the browser has failed to a handle a previous IDualEngine20Browser::DualEnginePrepareToExitRegion() call.
+[OnPrepareToExitRegionFailed](#onpreparetoexitregionfailed) | Raised when the browser has failed to a handle a previous `IDualEngine20Browser::DualEnginePrepareToExitRegion()` call.
-[OnReadyToExitRegion](#onreadytoexitregion) | Raised when the browser has successfully handled a previous IDualEngine20Browser::DualEnginePrepareToExitRegion() call.
+[OnReadyToExitRegion](#onreadytoexitregion) | Raised when the browser has successfully handled a previous `IDualEngine20Browser::DualEnginePrepareToExitRegion()` call.
 [OnTabCrashed](#ontabcrashed) | Raised when the tab has crashed.
 [OnTabHangReported](#ontabhangreported) | Raised when the browser is hung.
 [OnUnexpectedRundown](#onunexpectedrundown) | Raised when the browser has closed unexpectedly.
-[OnUnhandledKeyboardAccelerator](#onunhandledkeyboardaccelerator) | Raised when processing a keyboard accelerator and it is determined that the browser does not, or should not based on rgHostPriorityAccels, handle that accelerator.
+[OnUnhandledKeyboardAccelerator](#onunhandledkeyboardaccelerator) | Raised when processing a keyboard accelerator and it is determined that the browser does not, or should not based on `rgHostPriorityAccels`, handle that accelerator.
-[OnUnhandledKeyboardAcceleratorAsync](#onunhandledkeyboardacceleratorasync) | Raised when processing a keyboard accelerator and it is determined that browser does not, or should not based on rgHostPriorityAccels, handle that accelerator.
+[OnUnhandledKeyboardAcceleratorAsync](#onunhandledkeyboardacceleratorasync) | Raised when processing a keyboard accelerator and it is determined that browser does not, or should not based on `rgHostPriorityAccels`, handle that accelerator.
 [OnVisibleComplete](#onvisiblecomplete) | Raised when the content of the page is being made visible.
 [OnZoomChanged](#onzoomchanged) | Raised when the zoom has changed.
-[OpenURLInEdge](#openurlinedge) | Raised when the browser is requesting the host to navigate to a url in a new window.
+[OpenURLInEdge](#openurlinedge) | Raised when the browser is requesting the host to navigate to a URL in a new window.
-[OpenURLInEdge2](#openurlinedge2) | Raised when the browser is requesting the host to navigate to a url in a new window, this version provides extra information about the navigation.
+[OpenURLInEdge2](#openurlinedge2) | Raised when the browser is requesting the host to navigate to a URL in a new window, this version provides extra information about the navigation.
 [RequestHostAddFavorite](#requesthostaddfavorite) | Raised when a page has been requested to be added to favorites.
 [RequestHostCreateUrlTip](#requesthostcreateurltip) | Raised when requesting to show a tooltip containing a URL.
 [RequestHostFocus](#requesthostfocus) | Raised when focus is being requested to move to the host window.
 [RequestHostFullscreen](#requesthostfullscreen) | Raised when the page is requesting that the host display content in fullscreen.
 [RequestHostHideUrlTip](#requesthosthideurltip) | Raised when requesting to hide a tooltip containing a URL.
-[RequestHostPositionChanged](#requesthostpositionchanged) | Raised when the browser requests that the host change it's size or position.
+[RequestHostPositionChanged](#requesthostpositionchanged) | Raised when the browser requests that the host change its size or position.
 [RequestHostShowTheater](#requesthostshowtheater) | Raised when the browser is requesting the host to enter or leave theater mode.
 [RequestHostWindowFocus](#requesthostwindowfocus) | Raised when the host is requested to take or give up focus.
 [RequestHostWindowFocusSync](#requesthostwindowfocussync) | Raised when the host is requested to take or give up focus, in this version the browser will wait until the provided event is signaled.